 We can’t miss the minimalist type of grid.
 The first type of grid that looked messy back in the day made Instagrammers transition to a minimalist layout where they focused on one or two colors positioned in the center of the picture, while the rest of it is just plain background.
 If you’re not all rainbows, then this grid may be the one for you.

-Mixed grids – your own magic formula
+Mixed grids – your own magic formula to come out on top of the Instagram grid aesthetic game

 Can’t stick to one type?
 Me neither!
 Don’t worry, there’s something for us too.
 Mixing and matching is also a type of layout and some Instagram accounts are slaying with creativity.